osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-The special OsmAnd Start plan provides a unique opportunity to use the OsmAnd Cloud functionality absolutely free of charge to store and synchronize your Favorite, Settings, and OpenStreetMap (OSM) edits/notes.
+The OsmAnd Start plan offers a unique opportunity to access OsmAnd Cloud functionality completely free, allowing you to store and synchronize your Favorites, Settings, and OpenStreetMap (OSM) edits and notes.
 You can use this special plan if you have [OsmAnd Free or Maps+](../purchases/index.md).

 The OsmAnd Start plan includes features such as: